cnkuyan/indexer/README.md

  I like all kinds of challenges.
 I liked this one as well.
  Aside from personal pleasure, it gave me an introductory sense into the characteristics of the work that goes into the Financial Index collection and distribution .

-### Configuring the Sliding Time Window Period:

- The application has been configured with a default value of 60 seconds for the sliding time interval.
- In order to change it to another value,  please update the constant value SLIDINGWINDOW_DURATION_SECS defined in IndexerAppllication.java

 ### Prerequisites: